-- An alternative that avoids these problems and makes progress in clarifying what might be going on is a task-based framework based on Zeira (1998), Acemoglu and Zilibotti (2000), Autor, Levy and Murnane (2003), Acemoglu and Autor (2011) and Acemoglu and Restrepo (2018, 2019, etc.). - Main idea: - Give up the aggregate production function with factor-augmenting technological changes (what are they anyway?) - Consider the allocation of tasks to factors as the major economic choices affecting the demand for different types of factors. - A more micro approach. - But more importantly, very different comparative statics and implications.
+- An alternative that avoids these problems and makes progress in clarifying what might be going on is a task-based framework based on Zeira (1998), Acemoglu and Zilibotti (2000), Autor, Levy and Murnane (2003), Acemoglu and Autor (2011) and Acemoglu and Restrepo (2018, 2019, 2020). - Main idea: - Give up the aggregate production function with factor-augmenting technological changes (what are they anyway?) - Consider the allocation of tasks to factors as the major economic choices affecting the demand for different types of factors. - A more micro approach. - But more importantly, very different comparative statics and implications. - Today: let us focus on just two factors, labor and capital.
+Next lecture: heterogeneous labor and inequality.